TANGO (Argentine Tango)

 And you? why do yo love dancing Tango?

 First of all, its embrace.
 It’s the only dance that actually uses a REAL embrace as the engine of the movement.
-This means that the Tango embrace it is NOT a dance position (like in Ballroom Tango, for example).
-Instead (and again) it’s a real embrace slightly modified to make the dance richer (and following historical roots)
+This means that this embrace it's NOT a dance position (like in Ballroom Tango, for example).
+Instead (and again) it’s a real embrace slightly modified to make the dance richer.

-And, if you train smartly, you can dance Tango very well and decide how fast you want to dance it according to your mood, your partner, the music, the dance floor, etc!
+And, if you train smartly, you can dance it very well and decide how fast you want to dance it according to your mood, your partner, the music, the dance floor, etc!

 Where did Tango originated?

-But the history of Tango is not very clear because we don’t count with enough trustable documentation of it.
+But its history is not very clear because we don’t count with enough trustable documentation of it.
 We certainly should distinguish the origins of the word “Tango” (to which many attribute an African root) from the Spanish Tango.

-The Tango dance origins are also not super clear, but we know it originated in the lower social classes of those two cities.
+The origins of Tango as a dance are also not super clear, but we know it originated in the lower social classes of those two cities.

 And about the period of its origins, we can say that it was a process, not a specific date.
-Because Tango is the result of a mixed of different musics and, because of this, the resulting dance also was changing accordingly.
+Because this dance is the result of a mixed of different musics and, because of this, the resulting dance also was changing accordingly.

-Tango, as a musical genre, emerged on the Río de la Plata between 1850 and 1890.
+As a musical genre, Tango emerged on the Río de la Plata between 1850 and 1890.
 At that time there was a large influx of Africans and Buenos Aires received ships full of European immigrants.

 The fusion of the different cultural origins in Argentina gave rise to a musical fusion that first created the milonga, with an agile rhythm, and then the tango.
 The drums, flutes and guitars were quickly replaced by the piano, the violin and the bandoneon: the 3 basic instruments of tango.